Centennial Child Custody Lawyer

 Under Colorado child custody law, the term "child custody" has been changed to "parenting responsibilities," which involve:

 - Legal responsibility, such as decision-making about the child’s welfare, health, education, and other important areas of life

 - Parenting time, usually creating a schedule of time spent between the parents’ separate households

-These factors can be split jointly or can be assigned on a separate basis.
-However, except in the most extreme cases involving domestic violence, child abuse, or substance abuse, courts favor a child spending some time with both parents.
+These factors can be split jointly or can be assigned on an individual basis.
+However, except in the most extreme family law cases involving domestic violence, child abuse, or substance abuse, courts favor a child spending some time with both parents.

-Parenting time may be divided equally or non-equally depending on the circumstances of the situation.
-The parent whom the child spends the most time with is often referred to as the “custodial” parent while the other parent is referred to as “noncustodial” parent with “visitation rights.”
+Parenting time may be divided equally or non-equally depending on the situation’s circumstances.
+For example, the parent whom the child spends the most time with is often referred to as the “custodial” parent, while the other parent is referred to as the “non-custodial” parent with “visitation rights.”

-These factors will apply to parents going through a divorce, as well as to unmarried parents involved in an allocation of parental responsibilities case in the courts.
-In either situation, it is important to have an experienced Centennial custody attorney on your side.
+These factors will apply to parents going through a divorce and to unmarried parents involved in an allocation of parental responsibilities case in the courts.
+In either situation, it is crucial to have an experienced Centennial child custody attorney on your side.